 Increase Your Property Value

 Without having to do anything, you may see an increase in property value from a healthy market or a positive change in your neighborhood.
 This is the easiest way to increase your home equity.

 Another way is through home improvements and making an investment in your property that will increase its value.
-This could be anything from a kitchen renovation to updating the curb appeal through landscaping.
-You’ll want to do some research on which home improvement projects offer the biggest return on investment (ROI), because you’ll have upfront costs associated with any renovations.
+This could be anything from a kitchen renovation to installing a new garage door.
+You’ll want to do some research on which home improvement projects offer the biggest return on investment, because you’ll have upfront costs associated with any renovations.

 Be sure you maintain your property because problems like foundation issues or a leaking roof can actually decrease your home’s property value, and therefore your home equity.

 If you have a 30-year mortgage, consider refinancing to a 15-year loan so you can pay off your mortgage in half the time while building home equity.
 Keep in mind that if you choose to go this route, you’ll likely need good credit, a certain amount of equity in your home already and a low debt-to-income ratio.